alizahid4004/qoniac-kla-task/readme.md

 - Run using Visual Studio
     - Choose `QoniacTask.Api` as the start up project
-    - Choose `QoniacTask API` as the profile
+    - Choose `QoniacTask` as the profile
     - Start :)
     ![Visual Studio](./docs/visual-studio.png)